eco619/engineering-docs/engineering-principles/code-review-standard.md

 - The purpose is understandable.
 - The change is focused.
+- Established core responsibilities and architectural boundaries are preserved unless an approved engineering change requires otherwise.
 - The implementation is maintainable.
 - Known risks are documented.
-- Required tests or validations have been performed.
+- Required testing and applicable engineering verification have been performed.
 - Related documentation has been updated or intentionally deferred.

 ---